plaidfinch/GQFC/README.md

 ## Quick Start

-To build all the artifacts in the project, you need:
+To build all the paper's artifacts, you need:

 - A version of `GHC` 7.8 or greater
 - A version of `cabal` supporting sandboxes (i.e. 1.18 or greater)